fedek6/wp-modern-plugin-boilerplate/.github/README.md

 It is the simplest solution for modern JS / PHP workflow!

-If you hate WordPress the same as me (and you still need to use it) — it is perfect boilerplate for you :)
+If you hate WordPress the same as me (and you still need to use it) — it is a perfect boilerplate for you :)

 ## What's built in?